 - Practical experience working in as many areas of theatrical production as possible

-Time: Mondays, 7:00 pm - 10:00 pm with Wednesday nights from 7- 10pm added in January.
-Additional evening and weekend rehearsals added in February.
+Time: Mondays, 7:00 pm - 10:00 pm with Wednesday nights from 7- 10 pm added in January.
+Additional evening and full day weekend rehearsals, closer to performances, TBD.

 - It is important to be on time, please come ready to begin at 7 pm.

 If this means being a few minutes early,

 - More meeting times may be required closer to opening night and will be worked out with the company.

 - Young Company members are expected to attend all sessions.
 Please speak with Sam if you must miss a

 - Please wear clothing and shoes appropriate for rehearsal (comfortable and easy to move in).

 This year we present ...

 Sam Frisk - Director/Producer